EdGarbutt/arthaus-site-rework/README.md

 # arthaus-site-rework

-Compile normal (expanded) SCSS file with: --watch sass styles/style.scss:styles/style.css
+Compile normal (expanded) SCSS file with: sass styles/style.scss:styles/style.css
-Compile minified (collapsed) SCSS file with: --watch sass style.scss:style.min.css --style=compressed
+Compile minified (collapsed) SCSS file with: sass --watch styles/style.scss:styles/style.min.css --style=compressed
-Combined: --watch sass styles/style.scss:styles/style.css style.scss:style.min.css --style=compressed
+Make sure to run the first command, just before you're about to commit to the github repository and make sure you run the second command, before you start working on the scss on your local machine.